glideroggan/ski/readme.md

 Secret Easter Eggs: Hidden paths or surprise characters Silly Physics: Exaggerated crash animations or bouncy snow piles Avalanche Chase Scenes: Occasional "run from the avalanche" segments
+### Map progression
+- once you finsh the first slope on the mountain, you will see a map of your progression, which will show additional slopes...
+  - 🔧develop the idea

 ## Later

 - Concentrate on tablet mode first
   - thumb places for tablet mode